Cubs place OF Heyward on IL with left hamstring strain - WHIZ News

 “Hamstrings are always iffy, but seems to be on the milder side,” manager David Ross said.

-Chicago also recalled outfielder Nick Martini from Triple-A Iowa before its series finale against the Nationals.
+Chicago also recalled outfielder Nick Martini from Triple-A Iowa before its 5-2 victory over Washington.
 The 30-year-old Martini is beginning his second stint with the team this season.

+Martini started in right field against the Nationals.
+He hit a sacrifice fly in the second inning for his big league RBI since Sept.
+14, 2019, for San Diego at Colorado.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports